Ketamine for OCD Treatment in Knoxville, TN

 Evidence from neuroimaging, genetic and pharmacological studies support the importance of glutamate abnormalities in the pathogenesis of OCD.
 Ketamine is a NMDA receptor antagonist that increases levels of glutamate within the system, leading to rapid improvement of OCD symptoms.

-If you are interested in learning more about our IV Vitamin Infusions for GI Recovery. contact us today and we will be happy to schedule your appointment and answer any questions you may have.
+If you are interested in learning more about our Ketamine Infusions for OCD Treatment in Knoxville. contact us today and we will be happy to schedule your appointment and answer any questions you may have.